← Hub / 07 Cheat Sheet

 Design → Code

-Mock the visual in Design first.
-Once you've locked the layout, hand the mockup and the copy to Code and ask it to build the real thing in HTML/CSS.
-Skipping the Design step is why your landing pages look engineered, not designed.
+Mock the visual in Design first and only lock in the layout once it actually looks right.
+Then hand the mockup and the locked copy to Code and ask it to build the real thing in HTML and CSS.
+Skipping the Design step is the reason most landing pages built by devs end up looking engineered rather than designed.

 04